-During the thirteen weeks ended April 3, 2021, we primarily funded our operations with cash and cash equivalents generated from operations and remaining proceeds from our public equity offering that occurred in August 2020.
-As of April 3, 2021, our outstanding revolving loan balance under our credit facility was \$0.
-We had cash and cash equivalents of \$45,896 as of April 3, 2021, representing a \$10,094 increase from \$35,802 of cash as of January 2, 2021.
-The cash increase was primarily attributable to cash generated from operations.
-Based on our current operating plan, and despite the current uncertainty resulting from the COVID-19 pandemic, we believe that our existing cash and cash equivalents, investments, cash flows from operations and available funds under our credit facility will be sufficient to finance our operations through at least the next twelve months (see "Debt and Available Borrowing Resources" and "Funding Requirements" below).
+During the thirty-nine weeks ended October 2, 2021, we primarily funded our operations with cash and cash equivalents generated from operations and remaining proceeds from our public equity offering that occurred in August 2020.
+As of October 2, 2021, our outstanding revolving loan balance under our Credit Facility was \$0.
+We had cash and cash equivalents of \$20,680 as of October 2, 2021, representing a \$15,122 decrease from \$35,802 of cash as of January 2, 2021.
+Based on our current operating plan, and despite the current uncertainty resulting from the COVID-19 pandemic, we believe that our existing cash and cash equivalents, investments, cash flows from operations and available funds under our Credit Facility will be sufficient to finance our operations through at least the next twelve months (see "Debt and Available Borrowing Resources" and "Funding Requirements" below).

-As of April 3, 2021, our credit facility provided for a revolving commitment of up to \$30,000 subject to a borrowing base derived from certain of our receivables, inventory and property and equipment (see "Debt and Available Borrowing Resources" below).
+As of October 2, 2021, our Credit Facility provided for a revolving commitment of up to \$30,000 subject to a borrowing base derived from certain of our receivables, inventory and property and equipment (see "Debt and Available Borrowing Resources" below).